• Home

 Why the FAA started looking at gamers

 Here's the thing: the FAA has a staffing problem.
-According to the source reporting, the agency currently employs over 11,000 air traffic controllers across the US, but full operational staffing would require approximately 14,663 positions.
+The agency currently employs over 11,000 air traffic controllers across the US, but full operational staffing would require approximately 14,663 positions.
 That gap has already contributed to widespread flight delays, and the agency needs to fill it fast.

 The connection to gaming is not just a marketing angle.
 A 2024 internal FAA poll found that 248 out of 250 air traffic control academy graduates identified as video game players.
 That is a striking number, and it appears to be the data point that pushed the agency toward targeting the gaming community directly.